tpict/backbone.syphon/apidoc.md

 ### Default Key Extractor: element "name"

 The default key extractor uses the `name` attribute of the form's input element as the key.
+If the `name` property is undefined, it will fall back to using the `data-name` property (which should therefore be defined in order to use Syphon with non-input elements, e.g. a `div` with `contenteditable="true"`).

 For example, an HTML form that looks like this: